M/S JHANDEWALAS FOODS LIMITED

-We have audited the financial statements of M/s Jhandewalas Foods Limited("the Company"), which comprise the balance sheet as at 31st March 2024, and the statement of Profit and Loss and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of M/s Jhandewalas Foods Limited (“the Company”), which comprise the balance sheet as at 31st March 2026, and the statement of Profit and Loss and statement of cash flows for the year ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid financial statements give the information required by the Act in the manner so required subject to matter specified in basis of qualification paragraph and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at 31st March, 2024, its profit and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid financial statements give the information required by the Act in the manner so required subject to matter specified in basis for qualification paragraph and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at 31st March, 2026, its profit and its cash flows for the year ended on that date.

 Basis for Qualified Opinion

-ii.
-The company's decision not to provision for interest on the credit facility from Axis Bank, Acme Resources Pvt.
-Ltd., and Dewan Housing Finance Ltd. is based on the classification of its account as a Non-performing Asset (NPA).
+i.The company's decision not to provision for interest on the credit facility from Axis Bank and Acme Resources Pvt.
+Ltd., is based on the classification of its account as a Non-performing Asset (NPA).
 According to the Reserve Bank of India's guidelines, interest on NPAs is not recognized on an accrual basis but is booked as income only when it is actually received.
 This means that if the account is classified as NPA, the interest cannot be accrued in the financial statements.
 In the case of Axis Bank, which has initiated a recovery suit with the Debt Recovery Tribunal (DRT) in Jaipur, the outcome of this legal action may influence the company's financial reporting and provisioning practices.
 The status of the suit, still pending, suggests that the financial implications are yet to be determined.
 It is crucial for companies to closely monitor such proceedings and update their financial records in accordance with the evolving legal situation and regulatory guidelines.

 We conducted our audit in accordance with the Standards on Auditing (SAs) specified under section 143(10) of the Companies Act, 2013.
-Our responsibilities under those Standards are furtherdescribed in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India together with the ethical requirements that are relevant to our audit of the financial statements under the provisions of the Companies Act, 2013 and the Rules thereunder.We have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion.
+Our responsibilities under those Standards are further described in the Auditor’s Responsibilities for the Audit of the Fi nancial Statements section of our report.
+We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India together with the ethical requirements that are relevant to our audit of the financial statements under the provisions of the Companies Act, 2013 and the Rules there under.
+We have fulfilled our other ethical responsibilities in accordance with these requirements and

 Emphasis of Matters